Start2Bitcoin/bitvavo-autostacker/README.md

 - Replace `YOUR_VERCEL_URL` with the url of your app that you get from Vercel.
 - (Optional) Replace `60` with how often you want the app to check (in minutes) that you have euro's available in your Bitvavo account.
 - Commit and push the changes
+- Everything should work well.
+Make sure to have some euro's in your Bitvavo account to test it out, and maybe set the time period to 1 minute to test it out at first.